top of page

 Guesthouse.
 These provide basic yet comfortable rooms in a small guesthouse.
 Every couple/single person will have their own room, western toilets and showers are shared, similar to a hostel.
 Breakfast and dinner is served in the restaurant.

 Yurt stay.
 Yurts are decorated in national style with many carpets and have comfortable beds.
 In the yurts there is electricity through generators, drinking water is taken from the well, shared shower or small sauna are available.
 Shared toilets and sinks are outside.
-Standard accommodation at a yurt camp yurt camp is 4 pax per yurt.
-Single accommodation in case of group is usually not provided.
+Standard accommodation at a yurt camp is 4 pax per yurt.
+Single accommodation in case of group tour is usually not provided.
 Overnight in a yurt is a great experience to get acquainted with a quiet life of local semi-nomadic families and participate in their daily activities.
 At cold night the yurts are heated by wood/dung stoves.

 Transport